 Osteoarthritis also common in horses is a disease characterised by a progressive deterioration of joint cartilage, making it less able to protect the joint against friction.
 The underlying cause of pain is due to a release of cytokines and reactive oxygen species — inflammatory substances that can lead to further degradation of joint tissue.
 There are many joint supplements on the market designed to slow down cartilage loss, increase production of lubricating synovial fluid, and reduce pain.
 Curcumin is not typically added to these joint supplement preparations.
 Furthermore, it can be a natural alternative to intra-articular hyaluronic acid or polysulfated glycosaminoglycan (PGAG) injections.

-Turmeric is probably best known for its use as an anti-inflammatory.
+Turmeric is probably best known for its use as a natural anti inflammatory.
 It works by significantly reducing the inflammatory pathways in the body, but unlike bute and most other non-steroidal anti-inflammatories often given to horses, Turmeric works as a COX-2 inhibitor (as opposed to COX-1) and does not damage the lining of the stomach.

 Chronic inflammation is a recognised component of many different diseases including arthritis.
 There are no formal studies to date but some horse owners have reported that Turmeric supplementation successfully reversed melanoma growth in their grey horses.

 Another common use for Turmeric (especially in Chinese and Ayurvedic medicine) is for detoxifying the liver.
 Even if a horse hasn’t been diagnosed with any type of liver disorder, but you suspected from TCM acupressure assessments, that there is an imbalance within the liver meridian, Turmeric couldn’t hurt and it might just help with this imbalance.